madslaz/Burp-Suite-Certified-Practitioner/HTTP Request Smuggling.md

 #### Lab: HTTP Request Smugging, Basic TE.CL Vulnerability
 - I had trouble making this work manually through Burp Repeater; I solved the lab using their Smuggler extension.
 Attempting to send the request twice did not result in the expected GPOST error.
+- Starting from the recon phase, I noticed that when I added `Transfer-Encoding: chunked`, the request was timing out/taking a while.
+When I added in a 0 to indicate the end of the chunk, I received a 200 OK...Adding a `Content-Length`

 ```
 POST / HTTP/2